Zeno-f/Rubicon_parser/README.md

 See unsupported files.txt for all files in ..\Victoria 3\game\ that don't work with this parser yet.

+*note: only the files in /common/ were tested against improvements made since 18-01-2023*

 Other files may be improperly parsed without causing errors.
 Please check if the function returns a proper dictionary.

 ## Other errors